akarshsrivastava/capital-asset-pricing-model-CAPM/README.md

 ### Market Risk Premium
 From the above components of CAPM, we can simplify the formula to reduce “expected return of the market minus the risk-free rate” to be simply the “market risk premium”.
 The market risk premium represents the additional return over and above the risk-free rate, which is required to compensate investors for investing in a riskier asset class.
 The more volatile a market or an asset class is, the higher the market risk premium will be.

+### About the Project
+In this project, I have worked with Walmart (WMT) and S&P (GSPC) market index.

+#### Approach
+1. Calculating covariance of security returns (WMT and GSPC)
+2. Calculating covariance of walmart returns with market index returns
+3. Calculating variance of market index returns
+4. Calculating Beta and expected return
+5 Calculate the expected return of WMT using CAPM.